AlenToma/EntityWorker.Core/Documentation/GlobalConfiguration.md

 // Last set the culture for converting the data eg DateTime, decimal.
 EntityWorker.Core.GlobalConfiguration.CultureInfo = new CultureInfo("en");

-/// read logger to know how to setup EntityWorker.Core.GlobalConfiguration.GlobalConfiguration.Logg = null;
+/// read logger section to know how to setup EntityWorker.Core.GlobalConfiguration.GlobalConfiguration.Logg = null;
 ```